Jinntec/fore-docs/content/getstarted/todo-refined/_index.md

 What can be learned here:
 * adding a counter
 * insert from a template node
-* use `<fx-bind>` to require an value
+* use `<fx-bind>` to require a value

 ## Todo refined

-In last chapter the bare minimum for the todo app were created.
+In the previous chapter the bare minimum for the todo app were created.

 In this chapter we'd like to make some improvements:
 * show a counter for our todos